China says rare earth price gap based on quality, customs

 “The Chinese people believe, after years of supplying so much of the world’s rare earths, that we deserve some appreciation,” Su said.

-Despite a 30,184 tonne export quota in 2011, China says it shipped only 18,600 tonnes last year.
+Despite a 30,184 metric ton (33,272 ton) export quota in 2011, China says it shipped only 18,600 metric ton last year.
 The squeeze on supply has led, in part, to a fourfold increase in export prices over the past two years.

 The government has said the quota will remain steady in 2012.